pank0509/Vedantu/Vedantu/README.md

 Description:

 1) Text Filter are working.
+(Where we can search by repository name)
 2) Langauge Filter are working.
+(Where we can filter our data based on programming language)
 3) Mobile responsive has been done as asked for.